 Legislative/administrative arrangements

-The Australian Radiofrequency Spectrum Plan [1] allocates the 1800 MHz band for Fixed and Mobile services.
+The Australian Radiofrequency Spectrum Plan [1] designates the 1800 MHz band for Fixed and Mobile services.

 The band is subject to spectrum licensing in metropolitan and regional areas, as defined in RALI SM 26 [4].

-Apparatus licensing arrangements for PTS systems in the 1800 MHz bands apply only in those areas that lie outside the areas specified in the Re-allocation Declarations and the embargoed areas defined in Radiocommunications Assignment and Licensing Instruction (RALI) MS03: Spectrum Embargoes [3].
+Apparatus licensing arrangements for PTS systems in the 1800 MHz bands apply only in those areas that lie outside the areas specified in the RALI SM 26 and the embargoed areas defined in Radiocommunications Assignment and Licensing Instruction (RALI) MS03: Spectrum Embargoes [3].
 A diagram of areas available for apparatus licensing, accurate as of the date of effect of this RALI, is provided at Attachment 1.

+The frequency ranges and areas as defined in Attachment 6 are authorised under spectrum licences issued to state rail authorities, which are due to expire on 17 June 2028.
+Following the expiry of these spectrum licences, unless renewed, 1800 MHz band rail services will be authorised under PTS licensing arrangements as per the arrangements in this RALI.

-Apparatus licence in the 1800 MHz band is also subject to ARQZWA Band Plan.
+Apparatus licences in the 1800 MHz band are also subject to ARQZWA Band Plan.
 This band plan set out the purpose for which the frequency bands around the ARQZWA could be used.

-PTS systems are subject to the [5] , Radiocommunications Licence Condition (Apparatus Licence) Determination 2015 [6] and [2].
+PTS systems are subject to the Radiocommunications Licence Conditions (PTS Licence) Determination 2024 [5] , Radiocommunications Licence Conditions (Transmitter Licence) Determination 2025 [6] and Radiocommunications (Cellular Mobile Telecommunications Devices) Class Licence 2024 [2].

 The 1800 MHz band has predominantly been used for fixed link services in regional and remote areas.
-The fixed link service band, detailed in the 1.8 GHz band channel arrangements of Appendix 1 of RALI FX-3, overlaps these frequency ranges.
-While the 2.1 GHz band is directly adjacent to the 1800 MHz band.
+The fixed link service band, detailed in the 1.8 GHz band channel arrangements of Appendix 1 of RALI FX-3, overlaps these frequency ranges, while the 2.1 GHz band is directly adjacent to the 1800 MHz band.

 Arrangements are also in place to allow the use of mobile phones on board aircraft.
 These services are licensed under the PMTS C licence subtype.
 They are authorised to operate on a ‘no interference and no protection’ basis.